jammind/codeplay/README.md

 [![NPM version](http://img.shields.io/npm/v/com.codeplay.cordova.screenshot.svg?style=flat)](https://www.npmjs.com/package/com.codeplay.cordova.screenshot)

-The Screenshot plugin allows your application to take screenshots of the current screen and save them into the phone.
+The Screenshot plugin allows your cordova application to take screenshots in JPG or PNG, resize or crop them and save them into any folders.

 ##how to install